rhaldkhein/vscode-xrest-client/README.md

-# xrest-client README
+# vscode-xrest-client README

-This is the README for your extension "xrest-client".
+This is the README for your extension "vscode-xrest-client".
 After writing up a brief description, we recommend including the following sections.

 ## Features